microsoft/CameraTraps/api/batch_processing/README.md

 The URL to the output file is valid for 180 days from the time the request has finished.
 If you neglected to retrieve them before the link expired, contact us with the RequestID and we can send the results to you.

-The output file is a JSON in the format described below, last updated in February 2021 (`"format_version": "1.1"`).
+The output file is a JSON in the format described below.

 #### Batch processing API output format